Commercial content | 18+ | T&C's Apply

 Odds available based on what happens on the pitch are incredibly popular, and many bookmakers offer odds on what can happen behind the scenes as well.
 Plymouth Argyle manager odds and transfer odds are widely available, providing extra opportunities to make profit when betting on football.

 Plymouth Argyle are a professional football club located in Plymouth in the county of Devon.
-Having played in all but the top professional English divisions, Plymouth Argyle currently play in the fourth tier of English football, League Two.
+Having played in all but the top professional English divisions, Plymouth Argyle currently play in the fourth tier of English football, League One.

 The history of Plymouth Argyle begins in 1886.
 The club was formed as Argyle Football Club and played their first match later that year.